KelynWong/KelynWong/README.md

 </blockquote>
 <br>
 <p>
-I'm a 21 year old student residing in Singapore.
-Currently I am schooling in Singapore Management University on my sophomore year graduating with a <strong>Bachelor of Science (Software Engineering)</strong> and previously graduated with a <strong>Diploma in Information Technology</strong> specializing in <em>Software Development</em> from Singapore Polytechnic.
+I'm a 23 year old student residing in Singapore.
+Currently I am schooling in Singapore Management University on my senior year graduating with a <strong>Bachelor of Science (Software Engineering)</strong> and previously graduated with a <strong>Diploma in Information Technology</strong> specializing in <em>Software Development</em> from Singapore Polytechnic.
 </p>
 <p>
 I aspire to be a professional <mark>Software Engineer</mark> that utilizes emerging technology to <ins>develop complex software systems</ins> in order to reduce unnecessary human labor ultimately improving the efficiency of processes and at the same time enhance the quality of lives.